IP-CAM/Trustedcompany-Extension-for-Opencart-v.1.5.x-v.2.x/opencart/opencart version 1.x/README.md

 			. admin/language/english/module/trustedcompany_acf.php ---> to Root_Directory/admin/language/english/module/trustedcompany_acf.php
 			. admin/language/portuguese/module/trustedcompany_acf.php ---> to Root_Directory/admin/language/portuguese/module/trustedcompany_acf.php

+	• then login to your Admin dashboard and go to Extensions-->Module
+	• you will see `TrustedCompany Rating` in the list click on install
+	• then in the same place click on `TrustedCompany Rating` --> Edit add your ACF email and you can start collecting reviews.

 /** SUPPORT **/

 	For any support please post a request in this link : https://github.com/Trustedcompany/Extensions/issues